nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/FUNCTION_PRACTICE.md

 Sven the Norwegian fisherman goes out at 5:32 AM every day to fish for tuna in the North Sea.
 Each time he casts his line, he has a 33% chance of catching a tuna.

 On a side note, did you know that you can ask JavaScript for a random number?
 You use the `Math.random()` method which, by default, returns a number between 0 and 1.
 If you mutiply the result by 2, you will get a number between 0 and 2.
+This would allow you to simulate a coin flip.
+You could check if the value was between 0 and 1 (_heads_), or between 1 and 2 (_tails_).

 ```js
 Math.random() * 2  // Number between 0 and 2